Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-If the project cannot be completed due to reasons other than those mentioned above, CDF may withdraw the subsidy. |
+If the project fails to be completed for reasons other than those mentioned above, the Fund may cancel the funding award. |

 23.1